 The following is a schedule of total subscription liability payments:

-Obligations Under Financed Purchases
+Financed Purchase Arrangements

-Modify the following paragraph and associated tables to describe the School District’s obligations under financed purchases (e.g., energy efficiency leases, buses).
+Modify the following paragraph and associated tables to describe the School District’s financed purchase arrangements (e.g., energy efficiency agreements, buses).
 If the School District does not have these, delete this section.

-An energy efficiency lease agreement dated [insert date] was executed by and between the School District, the lessee, and [insert lending institution], the lessor.
+An energy efficiency agreement dated [insert date] was executed by and between the School District and [insert lending institution].
 The agreement authorized the borrowing of $_____ for the purchase of energy efficiency equipment, machinery, supplies, building modifications and other energy saving items.
-Payments of the lease shall be made from the School District’s general fund [edit if another fund].
+Payments of the agreement shall be made from the School District’s general fund [edit if another fund].

 Example GASB 88 disclosure

-The School District’s outstanding obligations from an energy efficiency lease agreement related to governmental activities of $______ contain a provision that in an event of default, the lessor has the option of declaring outstanding amounts immediately due and payable or they make take possession of project, equipment, machinery or supplies.
+The School District’s outstanding obligations from an energy efficiency agreement related to governmental activities of $______ contain a provision that in an event of default, [insert lending institution] has the option of declaring outstanding amounts immediately due and payable or they make take possession of project, equipment, machinery or supplies.

+The following was acquired through the financed purchase agreement and is reflected in the capital asset note at fiscal year end:

 Debt currently outstanding is as follows:

-The following is a schedule of total finance purchase payments:
+The following is a schedule of total financed purchase agreement payments:

 Pollution Remediation Obligations